nineclue/nineclue.github.io/_posts/scala-js-with-tauri-part1-en.md

 >> touch front/src/Front.scala
 ```
 ##### build.sc
-`front` in `build.sc` matches the folder name.
+Object `front` in `build.sc` matches the folder name.
 All source files, resources and test files reside within that folder. `fscala` task compiles scala code and copies the resulting javascript codes to `src` folder. `mill`'s build file is using scala 2.13 syntax, so square brackets are needed.
 ``` scala
 import mill._, scalalib._, scalajslib._